 How to Apply?

-The applications are now open and the application deadline will be the 30th of April 2020.
-Scientists who wish to apply for travel support must be the corresponding author, as well as the first and presenting author of their contribution, and they must submit an abstract by 14th of February 2020.
-Applicants should email firstname.lastname@example.org with budgeted application requesting funds for up to AU$2,000 including the title of the abstract submitted and the name of the session where the abstract was submitted.
+The applications are now open and the application deadline will be the 30th of April 2021.
+Scientists who wish to apply for travel support must be the corresponding author, as well as the first and presenting author of their contribution, and they must submit an abstract by 14th of February 2021.
+Applicants should email firstname.lastname@example.org with a budgeted application requesting funds for up to AU$2,000 including the title of the abstract submitted and the name of the session where the abstract was submitted.

 Evaluation criteria and requirements